DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 From far behind, while everyone was focused at gargoyles, this female bodyguard was keeping eye on Kai's hands.
 Not only her sight was abnormally good, but her intuition was right on spot too.

-_TL Note:_ Being popular is hard, even cool Fairin keeps eye on you, hero-kun
+_TL Note:_ Being popular is hard, even cool Farin keeps eye on you, hero-kun

 "I only want to hear one thing from you.
 You and that girl of yours said that you're going to fight Vanessa.